Victoria Borwick

-Victoria Lorne Peta Borwick, Baroness Borwick (née Poore, 26 April 1956), is a British politician.

-A member of the Conservative Party, she served as the Member of Parliament for Kensington from 2015 to 2017, becoming the first MP for Kensington to lose the seat to the Opposition.
+Victoria Lorne Peta Borwick, Baroness Borwick (née Poore, 26 April 1956), is a British politician who served as the Member of Parliament for Kensington from 2015 to 2017 under the Conservative Party, becoming the first MP for Kensington to lose the seat to the Opposition.

 Prior to entering politics, Borwick pursued a career in event management, working in senior management for P&O and DMG World Media.
 After joining Conservative Party HQ as fundraising director, she became a councillor in Kensington and Chelsea and a Member of the London Assembly (MLA) from 2008 to 2015, serving as Deputy Mayor of London from 2012 to 2015.

 Personal and business life

 Born in London, the only child of Wing Cdr Dennis Poore (1916–1987), a kinsman of the Poore baronets, she was educated at Wispers School.
 She married Jamie Borwick on 20 March 1981, who succeeded his uncle in 2007 as the 5th Baron Borwick and entered the House of Lords in 2013 as one of the 92 elected hereditary peers.
 They have three sons and a daughter: 2nd son the Hon.
 Thomas Borwick is a digital media strategist for the Conservative Party.

 Borwick was in the event management industry for most of her working life, including being group director of events of shipping company P&O. She organised the Olympia Fine Art and Antiques Fairs as director from 1990 to 2001, and in 2002 was recruited to assist International Fine Art Expositions' New International Fine Art Fair in New York City.

 As President of the British Antique Dealers' Association, she became the subject of media speculation during the run-up to the 2017 general election for using her friendship with Theresa May to influence the Conservative Party into dropping a 2015 manifesto pledge for the total ban of selling ivory in the United Kingdom.

 Admitted to the Freedom of the City of London, Lady Borwick is a member of the livery of the Clockmakers' Company.